-In response to questions from the Shadow Cabinet Member for Health and Adult Social Care, it was explained that Core20PLUS5 was a scoring mechanism to demonstrate the level of depravation and need in any specific area.
+In response to questions from members, it was explained that Core20PLUS5 was a scoring mechanism to demonstrate the level of depravation and need in any specific area.
 Croydon scored highly on that level of depravation compared to other South West London areas, and it was explained that the Board would work with public health partners to ensure that funding was secured to provide resources for those in need in Croydon.

 - 1. Note the Croydon Safeguarding Adult Board Annual Report 2022-2023. - 2.
-Consider whether there are any considerations or concerns of the Annual Report. - Give consideration as to whether the Annual Report provides sufficient reassurance on the performance and effectiveness of the Croydon Safeguarding Adult Board. - 4.
+Consider whether there are any considerations or concerns of the Annual Report.

+- 3. Give consideration as to whether the Annual Report provides sufficient reassurance on the performance and effectiveness of the Croydon Safeguarding Adult Board. - 4.
 Note that the CSAB and the Local Authority will be reviewing the funding from the partners.